Robin and I drove from Wiscasset to the Boothbay Railway Village and parked in front of their offices.

 Your visit to the museum can be both entertaining and informative.
 The museum has an active restoration and volunteer program.Our visit

-Baggage carts at the back of the Freeport station.
+Baggage carts behind the station.

-Passenger open air car 1.
+Open air car 1.

-We first toured the Freeport Maine Central station.
+We first toured the station.

 The State of Maine Merci Car 1880.

-The Duck Pond.
-Now we will look at the Static Train Display
+The duck pond.
+Now we will look at the Static Train Display.

 Unknown flat car.